helm/charts/stable/mariadb/README.md

 ## Configuration

-The following tables lists the configurable parameters of the MariaDB chart and their default values.
+The following tables list the configurable parameters of the MariaDB chart and their default values.

 |          Parameter          |                Description                 |                   Default                   |
 | --------------------------- | ------------------------------------------ | ------------------------------------------- |